gerardlke/Project-Onion/README.md

 * PostgreSQL Database

 Within the Docker network, the backend connects to PostgreSQL using the hostname `postgres`.
 When running components outside Docker, local connections should use `localhost` instead.

+**API proxying**

+When running locally with `npm start`, API requests are proxied to the backend via the `proxy` field in `package.json`.
+This means all relative API calls such as `/user/login` and `/upload/get_topics` are forwarded automatically without any changes to the frontend code.

+When running on Vercel, the `proxy` field is ignored.
+API forwarding is instead handled by `vercel.json` rewrite rules, which map each API route prefix to the deployed backend URL.
+The frontend code itself does not change between environments since all calls use relative paths.